haroonlone/theTenCorpora/README.md

 **The Ten Corpora Application**

 After developing the enhanced version of JQuran Java API, extensive conversions to Buckwalter Transliteration and vice versa were required.
 To ease up the work, an application was essential to be developed.
-Thus, an application was designed and developed for this working in Java and having the following main features to ease up the process of the Corpus Development for a particular Riwāyah.
+Thus, an application was designed and developed for this work and has the following main features to ease up the process of the Corpus Development for a particular Riwāyah.

-•	Qur`ānic Arabic text could be converted to Buckwalter Transliteration.
+•	Qur`ānic Arabic text converted to Buckwalter Transliteration.

-•	Buckwalter Transliteration could be converted back to the Qur`ānic Arabic text.
+•	Buckwalter Transliteration converted to the Qur`ānic Arabic text.

-•	After the relevant conversion, the system needs to copy the result to the Clipboard automatically to be pasted where ever required.
+•	After the relevant conversion, the system automatically copies the result to the Clipboard, which can be pasted wherever required.